skogblad/school-project-code-smell/README.md

 In this project, which was an assignment during my front end education at Medieinstitutet, we were given the task to fix and refactor the code of a broken project.
 The project itself is a webpage displaying different podcasts from SR.

-We learn to dig deeper into someone ells code for improvment and recognize/ eliminate code smells.
+We learned to dig deeper into someone ells code for improvment and recognize/ eliminate code smells.

 ## Screenshots